hakimka/CarND-Traffic-Sign-Classifier-Project/writeup.md

  * Stop Sign            - Stop Sign
  * 30 km/h              - 30 km/h
  * 50 km/h              - 50 km/h
- * Bumpy Road           - 30 km/h
+ * Bumpy Road           - Bumpy Road

 The model was able to correctly guess 5 of the 5 known traffic signs, which gives an accuracy of 100%.